belezi/CS499/index.md

 ### Introduction

-  Hi there, my name is Bilal Elezi and I am originally from Albania and now live in Boston, MA and work as a software engineer at one of the local healthcare-tech startup as well as pursuing my Bachelors Degree here at Southern New Hampshire University.
+  Hi there, my name is Bilal Elezi, I am originally from Albania but now live in Boston, MA and work as a software engineer at one of the local healthcare-tech startup as well as pursuing my Bachelors Degree here at Southern New Hampshire University.
 On my free time i like to take walks by the ocean, play video games and spend time with my wife and friends.

 ### My Education